iampawan/Click2Analyze-AndroidDevChallenge/README.md

     - [x] Analyze action in floating text selection toolbar - **Done**
     - [ ] Machine Learning-Based Suggestions to improve the statements.
     - [ ] Using Tensorflow to train the model.
+    - [ ] Making it offline using On-Device ML for privacy concerns.
     #### (Jan 2020 - Feb 2020) - Implementing the 2nd phase using Google's help and support to implement machine learning-based suggestions and also researching more use cases around this.
-    #### (Mar 2020) - Using Tensorflow to train the model using the app’s data and get collect more feedbacks.
+    #### (Mar 2020) - Using Tensorflow to train the model using the app’s data and also working on making it offline using On-Device ML for privacy concerns.
     #### (Apr 2020) - Beta Testing the app with all features and releasing it.

 ## Some Existing Implementation